CIA activities in the United Kingdom: Jeremy Corbyn

 Jeremy Corbyn, who became a Labour MP in 1983 and was later elected leader of the party in 2015, was the subject of CIA interest due to his visit to Grenada in 1979.

 [In 1984], Corbyn had come to the attention of the CIA as a Labour MP (for Islington North).
-He was critical of the US invasion of Grenada, which had taken place in the previous year.
-In 1979, says the Spectator, Corbyn "went to Grenada with dignitaries of the Islington race relations and feminist industry, to see and admire the Revo[lution]."
+He was critical of the U.S. invasion of Grenada, which had taken place in the previous year.
+In 1979, says the Spectator, Corbyn "went to Grenada with dignitaries of the Islington race relations and feminist industry, to see and admire the Revolution."
 Corbyn participated in a fact-finding mission, which claimed that most Grenadian working class people supported the revolution.
 In 1983, the US invaded to restore a political system favourable to its elite interests.
 A year later, the CIA noted the publication of a book written about the revolution in which, it says, the findings of Corbyn are quoted.

 The CIA also kept tabs on Corbyn because of his support for the Salvadorian union, FENASTRAS.
 Notably, in a 1986 memo detailing FENASTRAS' conference in San Salvador, Corbyn's name was mentioned explicitly, whilst other foreign "union members" were not named.

 In a letter inviting certain U.S. labor leaders to attend FENASTRAS' November 13-15 congress in San Salvador, [trade unionist Francisco] Acosta called FENASTRAS "democratic" in spite of its guerrilla and WFTU connections.
 British Labor M.P.
 Jeremy Corbyn and French, Australian, and Swiss union members also lent their names to [a FENASTRAS newspaper ad].